 This is a very small and cute little café, somewhere I could imagine bringing my laptop and doing a bit of work for the day.
 They have quite an large breakfast menu for a café and we happened to go on a weekday yet it was still very busy.

-We stumbled upon this place by accident as it was 11am, Battello’s didn’t start serving food until 11.30am and we had headed in the opposite direction of Hoboken so had to keep walking in search of breakfast food deep in Jersey City.
+We stumbled upon Maggie’s by accident as it was 11am, Battello didn’t start serving food until 11.30am and we had headed in the opposite direction of Hoboken so had to keep walking in search of breakfast food deep in Jersey City.

 The food was very good and the coffee even better.
 I would definitely head back here even just for coffee and a quiet space to work in if not returning for breakfast.